Homeowner Tax Deductions: Mortgage Interest, Property Taxes and More

-But the granddaddy of all homeowner tax benefits is the mortgage interest deduction.
-For most homeowner, this will be the biggest tax benefit they realize from home ownership.
+The granddaddy of all homeowner tax benefits is the mortgage interest deduction.
+For most homeowners, this will be the biggest tax benefit they realize from home ownership.

 Home purchase tax deductions